 Synthesia (enterprise pricing) for L&D and internal comms

-Adobe Creative Cloud with Premiere Pro (~$60/month per seat) for professional production
+Adobe Creative Cloud with Premiere Pro (around $60/month per seat) for professional production

 What AI Video Will Look Like by the End of 2026

 The direction of travel is clear.
-Generation quality will continue to improve: longer clips, better physics, more consistent character identity across shots.
+Generation quality will keep improving: longer clips, better physics, more consistent character identity across shots.
 Avatar tools will become harder to distinguish from real recorded footage for most corporate use cases.
 Editing tools will close the gap further between "I recorded this" and "this looks professionally produced."

 The more significant shift will be in workflow integration.
 The strongest tools in 2026 are mostly separate applications.
-By the end of the year, the leading platforms will likely offer more complete end-to-end pipelines: write a script, generate or record footage, edit automatically, caption, clip, and publish to channels, all inside a single tool or tightly integrated set of tools.
+By the end of the year, the leading platforms will likely offer more complete end-to-end pipelines: write a script, generate or record footage, edit automatically, caption, clip, and publish, all inside a single tool or tightly integrated set.

 What will not change is the need to understand which job you are trying to do before picking a tool.
 Generation, presentation, editing, and repurposing are four different workflows.
 Trying to force one tool to do all four rarely produces the best results.